 – Avoid smoking, which can worsen the appearance of scars.

 – Wearing your tape can flatten and fade scars.

 *Different types of skin tones and hereditary traits can affect how the scars appear.

 Our bodies are naturally asymmetrical, to include our breasts.
-Fat transfer and proper surgical techniques can help to achieve better symmetrical breasts, but never perfectly symmetrical breasts.
-A few factors play into this, amongst them: the natural symmetry of your breasts, previous capsular contractures, scaring, and fat reabsorption.
+A few factors play into this, amongst them: the natural symmetry of your breasts, previous capsular contractures and scaring.
 During your healing it will be common to have asymmetrical breasts due to swelling, but after your full recovery in most patients the symmetry accomplished is very acceptable and aesthetically pleasing.

 Swelling and bruising